TAN-AIK-CHONG/Horse-Race-Prediction/README.md

 # Predict Horse Race Winner 🏇
 We plan to use Machine Learning to make predictions on a horse race.
 The data can be used for sports betting.
 This project is for NTU SC1015 Introduction to AI and ML course.
+This readme document is only a summary.
+Please view the [Jupyter Notebook]() for a full picture.

 ## Libraries Used